Dennis Lawn Grubs Control Services

 Massachusetts Pesticide Regulations & Professional Licensing for Grub Control Services

 All commercial grub control in Dennis must comply with Massachusetts Department of Agricultural Resources (MDAR) regulations.
-Applicators require Category 36 (Turf and Ornamental Horticulture) licensing, including a certification exam and 10 contact hours of continuing education every three years.
-Federal EPA registration is mandatory for all products, with special handling for Restricted Use Pesticides (RUPs) like imidacloprid.
+Applicators require Category 36 (Turf and Ornamental Horticulture) licensing, including a certification exam covering grub biology, IPM, and environmental protection.
+Continuing education—10 contact hours per 3-year cycle—and license renewal are mandatory.
+Federal EPA registration is required for all products, with Restricted Use Pesticides (RUPs) like imidacloprid demanding special handling.
 Applicators must maintain 1M per occurrence general liability insurance and environmental impairment coverage.
-Detailed application logs, adverse incident reporting, and effectiveness monitoring are required.
-For large-scale applications, environmental impact assessments and IPM plans must be documented.
-Coordinate with U.S. Environmental Protection Agency Region 1 for federal compliance.
+Detailed application logs, adverse incident reporting, and effectiveness monitoring are required for regulatory compliance.
+For more information, consult U.S. Environmental Protection Agency Region 1.

 Dennis Board of Health Guidelines for Safe Pesticide Application & Public Health Protection

-The Dennis Board of Health oversees public notification and safety for pesticide applications.
-24-48 hours advance posting is required for most commercial treatments.
-Setbacks of 100-150 feet from wells and water bodies, and special restrictions near schools, parks, and sensitive facilities, are enforced.
-Re-entry intervals (12-24 hours) must be observed per product label.
+The Dennis Board of Health enforces strict guidelines to protect public health during grub control operations.
+Public notification—24-48 hours in advance—is required for most commercial applications.
+Setbacks of 100-150 feet from wells and water bodies, and specific restrictions near schools, parks, and sensitive facilities, are enforced.
+Re-entry intervals (REI) of 12-24 hours must be observed, based on product labels.
 Emergency procedures, including poison control (1-800-222-1222), are in place for chemical exposure.
 Applicators must use appropriate PPE, calibrate equipment, and prevent drift (wind under 10 mph).
-Post-application monitoring includes grub sampling and non-target impact assessment.
-Dennis Health Department
+Post-application monitoring ensures effectiveness and non-target safety.
+For local health regulations:

 685 Route 134, South Dennis, MA 02660